ScarlettYellow/academic-kickstart/content/authors/admin/_index.md

 Scarlett Huang is an undergraduate student majoring in both [Communication](https://drive.google.com/open?id=1zSoWb30w7oAiSfQvMJQd8bkCIeRSk5xB) and [Computer Science ](https://drive.google.com/open?id=1ICUjT-VQ_Fka3SFW8Jifxg4hM8gGqzTQ) in [Huazhong University of Science and Technology](http://english.hust.edu.cn/).
 She founded and leaded the [AI Group](https://unique-ailab.github.io/) of [Unique Studio](https://hustunique.com/).
 She worked as an AI Product Manager (PM) intern, respectively, in the [Smart Retail Department](https://megvii.com/Intelligent_Retail/) of [Face++ (Megvii)](https://megvii.com/), and in the [AI Labs](https://www.didiglobal.com/science/ailabs) of [Didi Chuxing](https://www.didiglobal.com/).

 She positions herself as a fusion of technology and humanities.
 She is committed to promoting the productization and commercialization of AI technology as an AI PM.
-She has AI productization experience in the fields of Smart Retail, Intelligent Customer Service and Intelligent Mobility with the comprehensive application of various AI technologies, including CV, NLP, ASR, etc.
+She has AI productization experience in the fields of Smart Retail, Intelligent Customer Service and Intelligent Transportation with the comprehensive application of various AI technologies, including CV, NLP, ASR, etc.